n473r5/geneous/README.md

 To build tests, append `-DBUILD_TESTING=ON` to the `cmake` command.
 An executable that runs all tests will be placed in a folder called `test` in your build directory.

 Note: if building on Windows with MinGW Makefiles, append `-G "MinGW Makefiles"` to the `cmake` command.

+## Documentation
+Geneous uses [Doxygen](https://doxygen.nl) for documentation.
+To build the documentation files, run `doxygen Doxyfile` in the root directory of this project.
+You can then open `html/index.html` in a web browser to view the output.